 This is the second phase of guard, and it takes place once contact has been established between opponents.
 There can be many variations of guards, employing various mechanisms to manage distance.
 To have a guard, you must have your legs in a position to frame, manipulate levers, manage distance, or clamp onto your opponent's legs or torso.

-#3: The recovery phase
+#3: The retention phase

-In the third phase of guard, the recovery phase, your guard has essentially been passed.
+In the third phase of guard, the retention phase, your guard has essentially been passed.
 This is a critical time where your opponent has occupied the space between your elbows and legs with a lever or their torso.
 This is a critical time in competition because your opponent will be given points if they achieve this position for a few seconds.
-Understanding how to prevent this phase of guard by breaking your opponent’s alignment and managing distance is essentially for consistent guard retention.
+Understanding how to prevent this phase of guard by breaking your opponent's alignment and managing distance is essentially for consistent guard retention.

 Master this mental model with our audio courses.

 Try it free.
 Cancel anytime.
 No bullshit.
 Only $20/mo.GET STARTED NOW